drails-dart/Drails/README.md

 #Drails

-DART MVC Framework inspired on Grails.
-Easy to setup and part of the dart force framework!
+DART MVC Framework inspired on Groovy on Grails and Ruby on Rails.

 ##Setup the Server
 To setup a server you just need to call the method `initServer`, for example: